 11. Understanding when not to apologise

-After mistakes or careless actions, apologies can improve relationships.
+After mistakes or careless actions, being apologetic can improve relationships.
 However, apologising when you didn’t do anything wrong or only to escape a fight can hurt your self-worth and end up hurting you.

 Consider this: If a friend, lover, or family member often expects you to take the blame for something you didn’t do, they aren’t owning up to their mistakes or making apologies for their wrongdoings.